atsushieno/ktmidi/docs/design/MidiAccess.md

 For MIDI access implementations like RTP support, their send/receive operations should be still implemented to return immediately, while queuing messages on some other messaging.

 For open and close operations, there wouldn't be too many calls and there is no performance concern.

+## dealing with UMP endpoints

+Since `MidiAccess` API is generally based on what Web MIDI API provides, and Web MIDI API does not have any distinct concept between a "device" and a "port".
+But now we have many enhancements over it e.g. we can handle UMP ports, and we can create virtual ports.

+Combining those concepts brought in an interesting problem: what if we need a bidirectional UMP ports?
+Currently we only have `createVirtualInputSender()` and `createVirtualOutputReceiver()` and it is impossible to have them as bidirection.
+Should there be a unified `MidiInput` and `MidiOutput` interface like `MidiDuplex` and `createVirtualDuplexHandler()` ?
+We don't have any design decision yet.

+Currently only CoreMIDI and ALSA have support for virtual UMP ports, and currently they have no problem as long as what ktmidi provides.
+But those input and output ports are enumerated as different devices underneath (not sure about CoreMIDI, but ALSA `aconnect -l` tells us how those ALSA clients and ports are structured).